m4ttsch/omscs-notes-notes/computer-networks/programming-sdns.md

 A runtime system can then translate these predicates into low-level OpenFlow rules, ensuring that they are installed atomically and in the right order.

 ### Unfolding Rules
 Another problem that arises is that switches only have limited space for rules.
-It’s simply not possible to install all possible rule patterns for every set of flows that we’d like to monitor.
+It's simply not possible to install all possible rule patterns for every set of flows that we'd like to monitor.

-For example, if we’d like to count the number of bytes for every source IP address and generate a histogram of the resulting traffic, we would potentially need a flow table entry for every possible source IP address.
+For example, if we'd like to count the number of bytes for every source IP address and generate a histogram of the resulting traffic, we would potentially need a flow table entry for every possible source IP address.

 The solution is to have the runtime system dynamically unfold rules as traffic arrives.